yassine20011/SPA-like-experience/README.md

 ## App philosophy

-The philosophy of is to look like a single page application, but it is not a single page application, it is a multi-page application, but the app is using the express.js to serve the static files to all the routes, so the app can looks like a single page application.
+The philosophy is to look like a single-page application, but it is not a single-page application, it is a multi-page application, but the app uses express.js to serve the static files to all the routes, so the app can look like a single-page application.

 ```javascript
 const express = require("express");